kaiserbergin/NBomber.Website/src/docs/docs/overview.md

 ### Why we build NBomber and what you can do with it?

 1. The main reason behind NBomber is to provide a **lightweight** framework for writing load tests which you can use to test literally **any** system and simulate **any** production workload.
-2. Another goal was to provide building blocks to validate your POC (proof of concept) projects by applying any complex load distribution.
+2. Another goal is to provide building blocks to validate your POC (proof of concept) projects by applying any complex load distribution.
 3. With NBomber you can test any PULL or PUSH system (HTTP, WebSockets, GraphQl, gRPC, SQL Databse, MongoDb, Redis etc).

 NBomber as a modern framework provides: